livingingroups/cocomo/README.md

 - Function names should start with a verb (e.g. `get_group_heading`) to distinguish them from variables
 - Where possible, avoid using lots of external packages
-- Avoid tidyverse (sorry, no offense intended!)
+- Avoid tidyverse if possible (sorry, no offense intended!).
+Edit: I have just been informed that stringr and lubridate are part of tidyverse, so apparently I am not following this recommendation too closely.
 - We generally use the US rather than the British spellings of words